Daisy Osakue

-Daisy Osakue (born 16 January 1996) is an Italian discus thrower who came 5th at the 2018 European Athletics Championships.
+Daisy Oyemwenosa Osakue (born 16 January 1996) is an Italian discus thrower who came 5th at the 2018 European Athletics Championships.
 She competed at the 2020 Summer Olympics, in Discus throw.

 Osakue holds the NCAA Division II women's discus record of 61.35 m, and her throw of 63.66 m on 31 July 2021 during the qualifying round of the 2021 Tokyo Olympics established a new national record for Italy.
+Osakue's Coach is Maria Marello, former Italian discus thrower.

 Biography

-Of Nigerian and later acquired Italian citizenship, Osakue was born in Turin to Nigerian parents.
-She became a naturalized Italian citizen at the age of 18.
+Osakue was born in Turin to Nigerian parents and became a naturalized Italian citizen at the age of 18.